Clisson, France Guide

 Day Trips

-1 hour 30 minutes by car or train Step back in time in Guérande, a medieval walled city famous for its salt marshes.
-Explore the ramparts, wander through the narrow cobblestone streets, and discover the history of salt production.
+Approximately 1 hour 30 minutes by car or train Step back in time in Guérande, a medieval walled city famous for its salt marshes.
+Explore the ramparts, wander through the narrow streets, and learn about the traditional salt production.
 The surrounding salt marshes are a unique landscape and a haven for birdlife.
-Guérande offers a fascinating glimpse into Brittany's past and its natural resources.

-1 hour 30 minutes by car La Baule
+Approximately 30 minutes by train or car Angers

 Travel Time